backdrop-contrib/ckeditor/README.md

 -------------------------

 This module is a port to Backdrop of the Drupal contributed module 'CKEditor - WYSIWYG HTML editor'.
 It allows Backdrop to replace textarea fields with CKEditor.
+This module provides a link between Backdrop and the CKEditor library which may either be downloaded from http://ckeditor.com/download or may be linked from CDN - //cdn.ckeditor.com/4.4.3/full-all.

 CKEditor is an online rich text editor that can be embedded inside web pages.
 It is a WYSIWYG (What You See Is What You Get) editor which means that the